How we source, check and update every number.

-How we source, update, and verify every figure on this site — who writes it, and how we keep our editorial decisions independent of our advertising.
+How we source, update, and verify every figure on this site - who writes it, and how we keep our editorial decisions independent of our advertising.
+Money is a serious subject, and trust has to be earned.
+This page exists so you never have to take a number on Pakistan Investment Education at face value.

-We publish this because finance is what Google calls "Your Money or Your Life" (YMYL) content: information that can affect a reader's financial wellbeing.
+We publish this because finance is what Google calls “Your Money or Your Life” (YMYL) content: information that can affect a reader’s financial wellbeing.
 We hold ourselves to a high standard of accuracy and transparency, and we would rather tell you the limits of what we do than overstate our authority.
-If anything here is unclear, the contact page is always open.

-Every figure on this site is traceable to an official, primary source — the institution that actually sets or publishes the number.
+Every figure on this site is traceable to an official, primary source - the institution that actually sets or publishes the number.
 We do not copy figures from other blogs, aggregators, or social media.
-The four primary sources we rely on are:

 Every figure on the site carries an “as of” date so you can see exactly how fresh it is.
 Some data naturally moves faster than others: PSX prices and the PKR-USD rate change on every trading day, while the SBP policy rate only changes when the Monetary Policy Committee meets (roughly every six weeks) and CDNS profit rates change only when the government revises them.
 When a source has not published anything new, the “as of” date simply reflects the last time that source itself changed.